renuka1217/k8sforbeginners/k8s/docs/dnspolicy-k8s.md

 # **Lab: Configuring DNS for Kubernetes Services and Pods**

 This lab demonstrates how to configure and verify DNS in Kubernetes, ensuring proper network resolution and connectivity for services and pods.
+It also explores advanced DNS configurations using `hostNetwork`, `dnsPolicy`, and `dnsConfig` to handle specific use cases.

 ---